-Cause: Cure and seals and penetrating sealers will not prevent stains.
+Cause: Most concrete sealers will not prevent stains.

 Prevention: Prevent oil and other chemical drips from cars and equipment.
 Sweep tree debris and fertilizer granules from concrete as often as possible.
 Solution: Use a commercial concrete cleaner or stain remover to clean stained concrete.
-Sealer product may require reapplication if cleaner or stain removal process removes the sealer as well.
+Sealer may require reapplication if cleaner or stain removal process removes the sealer as well.